What to know about antiretroviral therapy for HIV

 - a person's ability to adhere to their medication regimen

-HAART, or combined antiretroviral therapy, refers to HIV treatment that uses a combination of two or more antiretroviral drugs.
-HAART revolutionized HIV treatment upon its introduction in 1996.
+Antiretroviral therapy refers to HIV treatment that uses a combination of two or more antiretroviral drugs.
+Antiretroviral therapy revolutionized HIV treatment upon its introduction in 1996.

 It usually takes around 3–6 months for the viral load to reach undetectable levels.

-Strict adherence to the HAART regimen is important, as this will prevent HIV from multiplying in the blood and tissues and damaging the immune system.
+Strict adherence to the antiretroviral therapy regimen is important, as this will prevent HIV from multiplying in the blood and tissues and damaging the immune system.